elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

     - The application appears in the list of services.
     - The application shows transactions and metrics.

-  - For application container logs, open **Kibana Discover** and filter for your pods log.
-In the provided example we could filter them with any of:
+  - For application container logs, open **Kibana Discover** and filter for your Pod's logs.
+In the provided example, we could filter for them with either of the following:
     - `k8s.deployment.name: "java-app"` (**adapt the query filter to your use case**)
     - `k8s.pod.name: java-app*` (**adapt the query filter to your use case**)